ModuleLoader/es-module-loader/README.md

   }
 ```

-We can then load the module with the dynamic loader:
+and load the module dynamically in the browser

 ```html
 <script>